kiorin9x/clothing-store-web/README.md

 ## Note

-For best practice you must replace `database.json` in your server api by my `database.json` above
+For best practice you must replace `database.json` in your server api with my `database.json` above

 ## Customize configuration